 “Those are an early-warning sign,” said Matthews.
 “They tell you that debt buyers are nervous.”

 At least one of Hewlett-Packard’s biggest partners is also concerned about the company’s turnaround prospects.
 SAP AG (SAP) co- CEO Bill McDermott, Chief Technology Officer Vishal Sikka and President Sanjay Poonen met with Whitman and members of her team at the computer maker’s Palo Alto, California, headquarters in early April to address the SAP executives’ concerns about Hewlett-Packard’s declining sales of servers and services, according to a person who attended the meeting.

 Thousands of companies run SAP on Hewlett-Packard machines.
 If those customers switch to IBM or Oracle Corp.
-(ORCL), that would jeopardize sales at SAP, the largest business applications maker, this person said.
+(ORCL:US), that would jeopardize sales at SAP, the largest business applications maker, this person said.
 The 90-minute meeting was also attended by Hewlett-Packard Chief Operating Officer Bill Veghte and the company’s head of enterprise products, Dave Donatelli.
 Whitman brought a sense of urgency to the proceedings, at one point pressing Donatelli to quickly resolve slow delivery of Hewlett- Packard gear to an SAP customer, this person said.

 While Whitman declined to discuss details of the meeting, she said she’s “bullish” that Hewlett-Packard can work more closely with SAP, while cementing ties with other partners, such as Microsoft Corp.